 When searching for an appraiser to conduct your diminished value appraisal report, you might be presented with two options to choose from, a desk appraisal or an appraisal with a physical inspection.
 There’s usually a significant price difference between the two options, often several hundred dollars or more for a report that includes a physical inspection.
 In most instances, a desk appraisal is all you need to properly document your loss and prove your car’s loss of value to the at-fault insurance company.

 99% of the time, you will be making a claim for inherent diminished value (Loss of value because of the accident record).
-Inherent diminished value appraisals assume that repairs were optimal, and are only assessing the resulting loss in value due to the accident history stigma.
+Inherent diminished value appraisals assume that repairs were optimal, and are only assessing the resulting loss in value due to the accident history.
 An in-person inspection is not required to determine a vehicle’s inherent diminished value.

 Inspecting Your Vehicle is Usually Not Necessary

-Since your loss of value is due strictly to the stigma of the accident history, physically inspecting your vehicle is not necessary to appraise the loss.
+Since your loss of value is due strictly to the accident history, physically inspecting your vehicle is not necessary to appraise the loss.
 Credible and licensed appraisers will ask you to provide all of the pertinent information relating to your vehicle’s previous history, condition, mileage, options, and anything else that’s required to conduct a proper diminished value appraisal on your vehicle.
-If there is ever a need to verify any of this information, customer supplied photos would serve the same purpose as an inspection.
+If there is ever a need to verify any of this information, customer supplied photos would serve the same purpose as an in-person inspection.

 The only time you would ever need an in-person inspection is if you have concerns about the quality of your repairs.
 In this instance, you would hire an expert to personally inspect your vehicle to check if the repairs were done properly and to industry standards.
 The in-person inspection can document workmanship issues and may also uncover any missed damage that was never repaired.